Aurimenas/Portfolio/README.md

 - Implement a function on store's front page to allow users to filter products by their category
 - Retranslate UI to either full english or full lithuanian instead of a mix

+-Add password encryption and function access checks in controllers!!!!

 - In store admin panel's 'Stats' section, add a button to switch datasets(Optional)